Buildings and Lighting:

 H : Only if they paid me!
 And yes, I’ve seen his work, I really like it.

-V : The whole scenario of walking up to someone and taking a really close up picture of their face is a socially anxious person’s nightmare.
-(Laughing) What do you thing happens after ?
+V : The whole scenario of walking up to someone and taking a really close-up picture of their face is a socially anxious person’s nightmare.
+(Laughing) What do you think happens after?

 V : I would be really pissed off if someone did that to me.
-Anyway, do you know about Bauhaus photography?
+Anyway, do you happen to know about Bauhaus photography?
 Your work really reminds me of this movement.
-Your picture,“ Ladder”, is particularly striking in its association to it.
+Your picture,“ Ladder”, is particularly striking in its association with it.

 H : I don’t really like that picture.